fieldbook/api-docs/codelets/one-way-book-sync.md

 # Syncing sheets across books (one-way)

 In these instructions, the books are named "primary" and "copy", and changes from "primary" are copied to "copy".
 Each book has a sheet named "Contacts", and these two sheets must have exactly the same column names.
-The name field of each Contacts sheet is "name".
+The name field of each Contacts sheet is called "Name".

 To protect your webhook, it's a good idea to put some random string in the URL.
 In the code examples here, I've used "some-secret", but you should replace that with something harder to guess.
 It needs to be the same string in both codelets.